e-tinkers/attiny3217/README.md

 This is the hardware design repository for a tiny (34.6mm * 19.3mm) Arduino-compatible Development Board based on ATtiny3271.

-ATtiny3217 is a modern AVR microcontroller chip from Microchip that could potentially replace ATmega328p that is widely used in official Arduino boards, and here is how I build an Arduino compatible development board based on ATtiny3217.

-Traditionally ATtiny family has low flash and SRAM memory size as well as low pin count, this has changed since the release of tinyAVR 0-series and 1-series MCUs in 2018.
-The ATtiny3217 is the highest in terms of memory and pin count within the tinyAVR 1-series MCU.
+ATtiny3217 is a modern AVR microcontroller chip from Microchip that could potentially replace ATmega328p that is widely used in official Arduino boards.
+Traditionally the classic ATtiny family has low flash and SRAM memory size as well as low pin count, this has changed since the release of tinyAVR 0-series and 1-series MCUs in 2018.
+The following table shows ATtiny3217 offers almost all the features of an ATmega328p and more...

 ### Differences between ATmega328p and ATtiny3217
 <table>